resgateio/resgate/examples/client-session/README.md

 Press F5 to reload the web page.
 The client will relogin to the session and resume displaying the user info and counter.

 **Restart Resgate**
 Disconnect the WebSocket connection by restarting Resgate.
 The client will periodically try to reconnect.
-Once Resgate is started again, the client will relogin and resume recieving events (unless the *relogin key* has expired).
+Once Resgate is started again, the client will relogin and resume receiving events (unless the *relogin key* has expired).

 **Expire the relogin key**
 Login and then close the page.
 Load the page again after more than 1m30s.
 The *relogin key* should now have expired, causing the client to fail on relogin.